 How many people need a specialist outpatient appointment?

-This data shows the number of patients on a specialist outpatient waiting list on a given day, being the first day of the reporting period.
+This data shows the number of patients on a specialist outpatient waiting list on a given day, listed in the heading.
 This is a measure of the demand for specialist outpatient services.
 The number of patients waiting in each specialty type shows the mix of patients.

 How many new patients were seen in a specialist outpatient clinic?